 The need to diversify

-While diversification is seen as a method to reduce your overall risk, it can also provide you with multiple opportunities that you may have otherwise neglected.
+While diversification is perceived as a method to reduce your overall risk, it can also provide you with multiple opportunities that you may have otherwise neglected.
 You inadvertently invest in asset classes that you are not even comfortable in investing.
 However, what if you do not have the financial bandwidth or knowledge to diversify your portfolio?

 Diversification with mutual funds

 Mutual funds are the easiest way to achieve diversification as well as asset allocation without in-depth knowledge of each asset class.
 By investing in mutual funds that invest in different asset classes such as equity, debt, and gold, you can spread your risks.

 A sudden change in any macroeconomic condition will not change your portfolio value drastically.
 So, which mutual funds should you target to diversify your investment?

 Equity mutual funds: These funds make investments in the equity market.
 There are multiple options available that may suit your investment goals and risk appetite.
 You can go for anyone or a combination of large-cap, mid-cap, small-cap and multi-cap funds.
 By analysing the portfolio of the equity fund, you can ensure that the scheme you choose invests across industries and asset classes.

 Debt mutual funds: These funds invest in a mix of debt securities such as corporate bonds, money market instruments, treasury bills, etc. While offering higher liquidity than traditional FDs, debt mutual funds can even yield higher returns over an extended period.
 Debt mutual funds are also more tax-efficient, especially when the holding period is more significant than three years, thanks to the benefit of indexation.